tjfontaine/cloudnative/distributed-systems-management/container-orchestration/oke/quickstart.md

 Next, set up the networking and security lists required to run OKE.
 Networking is the heart of Kubernetes, so it's important to get this step correct.

 Browse the Networking panel in the menu, and select `Virtual Cloud Networks` (VCN).
-Click on `Create Virtual Cloud Network`.
-Create your Virtual Cloud Network for your newly created compartment, "oke".
-Select the radio button that corresponds to `CREATE VIRTUAL CLOUD NETWORK PLUS RELATED RESOURCES`.
-Finally, verify that the checkbox next to "Use DNS Hostnames in this VCN" is selected.
+Click on `Create Virtual Cloud Network` create your Virtual Cloud Network for your newly created compartment, "oke".
+Select the radio button that corresponds to `CREATE VIRTUAL CLOUD NETWORK PLUS RELATED RESOURCES` finally, verify that the checkbox next to "Use DNS Hostnames in this VCN" is selected.
 The completed window will look similar to the screenshot below.

 ![Networking](images/networking.png)

 Once the network is created, update the Security List for the VCN to add allow Kubernetes to use Node Ports (30000-32767).
 Navigate into the "oke" VCN, and then select Security Lists in the left hand navigation.
-Clicking on `Default Security List`, will bring up the screen that displays all the security rules for your oke VCN.
+Clicking on `Default Security List` will bring up the screen that displays all the security rules for your oke VCN.

 Click on the `Edit All Rules` button, and add `Another Ingress Rule` with the following information:
 * Source Type: CIDR